All Episodes

 So you got the battle emerging between Buddha Judge and Elizabeth Warren over white male privilege.

-Um, one thing I didn't share with you, I meant to share with you is uh we have polls showing Bernie getting the biggest boost from the Iowa fiasco, although Buddha judge in in another poll is now catching up with Sanders.
+Oh, one thing I didn't share with you, I meant to share with you, is we have polls showing Bernie getting the biggest boost from the Iowa fiasco, although Buddha Judge in another poll is now catching up with Sanders.

-It indicates that the former horrific South Bend mayor is now closed the in on the senator from Vermont.
+If you look at the Suffolk University survey for the Boston Globe and WBZ-TV released late last night, it indicates that the former horrific South Bend mayor has now closed in on the senator from Vermont.

-Uh Suffolk anyway, university conducting a daily tracking poll, and their latest survey showed Sanders at 24% support among likely Democratic primary voters in New Hampshire, slightly edging down of just one percent from the previous survey, and Buddha judge stands at 23%, so you got a real race here.
+Suffolk Anyway, University conducting a daily tracking poll, and their latest survey showed Sanders at 24% support among likely Democratic primary voters in New Hampshire, slightly edging down of just 1% from the previous survey, and Buddha Judge stands at 23, so you got a real race here.

 Warren now is just at 13%.